it-dkt/dungeon.js/README.md

 *Changing the order of script tag may leads some javascript errors*.
 So, be carefull.
 #### my-map-data.js
 The array 'mapData' is defined in this file.
 The array has length of MAP_ROWS x MAP_COLS. <br>
-Each element of the array indicates the position in the map.If you need more wide map, increase MAP_ROWS and MAP_COLS value.<br>
+Each element of the array indicates the position in the map.
+If you need more wide map, increase MAP_ROWS and MAP_COLS value.<br>
 The value of each element is the 'event' of that position, and this is actually the index of array 'eventData' defined in my-event-data.js.<br>
 Most elements of mapData have value 0 or 1.
 0 means floor (walkable).
 1 means wall (not walkable).
 But some elements have other values.
 This means that positions have a specific event.
 MAP_IMAGE_FILENAME is the name of image file of the map.
 The file needs to be in {dungeon.js root}/img folder. (ex. {dungeon.js root}/img/map.png )